 If you feel that your creative vision isn’t manifested in your visual presentation of earrings, read through as we provide you with five no-nonsense earring photography tips.

 1. Gather all the materials as mentioned at the outset.
 Include earring stands based on the type of earrings you’re photographing.

 2. Review your knowledge of the fundamentals of light and other jewelry photography lighting techniques to identify which approach suits your subject.

-3. Segregate your earrings according to types.
+3. Segregate your earrings according to type.
 For instance, long earrings are the most difficult to photograph while studs are pretty straightforward.

 4. When you photograph your earrings, photograph each pair one at a time as grouping them looks unorganized and may give an impression that you’re in a hurry and don’t take your business seriously.

 6. Don’t forget to give your customers a size of reference, so they know how big, small, or long the earrings are.
-You can use a live model, although there are a few limitations to i.
+You can use a live model, although there are a few limitations to it.
 For example, your model’s hair and makeup may distract the customers.
-Other jewelers use coins, but remember that it may not always help at all times, especially if you’re catering to international buyers due to the differences in currency.
+For reference points, other jewelers use coins, but remember that it may not always help at all times, especially if you’re catering to international buyers due to the differences in currency.
 Click the link below for a complete guide on earring photography.

 How to Photograph a Ring?

 Ring photography may be difficult not only for beginners but also for experienced jewelers.
-This is because rings are small and often, with unique, intricate design that requires focus during a photo shoot.
+This is because rings are small and often, with a unique, intricate design that requires focus during a photoshoot.
 In this section, you’ll learn how to photograph a ring that will make your potential customers engage and interact with you.